-- All required immunizations must be current, and a copy of the immunizations must be on file with the Director of Student Life and Housing. - Dogs must be licensed, and a copy of the license must be on file with the Director of Student Life and Housing. - Dogs must be spayed or neutered.
-A copy of the veterinarian's report must be on file with the Director of Student Life and Housing. - A Certificate of Health signed by a veterinarian certifying the dog is healthy and free from any signs of infectious or contagious diseases, parasites, etc. must be on file with the Director of Student Life and Housing. - Collars and tags must be worn at all times.
+- All required immunizations must be current, and a copy of the immunizations must be on file with the Housing Coordinator. - Dogs must be licensed, and a copy of the license must be on file with the Housing Coordinator. - Dogs must be spayed or neutered.
+A copy of the veterinarian's report must be on file with the Housing Coordinator. - A Certificate of Health signed by a veterinarian certifying the dog is healthy and free from any signs of infectious or contagious diseases, parasites, etc. must be on file with the Housing Coordinator. - Collars and tags must be worn at all times.
 The dog must be kept on a leash at all times when outside the residence hall.
 Dogs must never be allowed to run freely. - Dogs must possess friendly and sociable characteristics.
-A specific dog can be restricted from the premises by the Director of Student Life and Housing or designee based on any confirmed threatening or territorial behavior.
+A specific dog can be restricted from the premises by the Housing Coordinator or designee based on any confirmed threatening or territorial behavior.
 Dogs classified as "Dangerous Dogs" (Texas Health and Safety Code Title 10., Chapter 833, Subchapter A, Sec.
 822.041) and "Dangerous Dogs" (Denison City Ordinance, Chapter 4, Article II.
 Sec.
-4-39) - Service animals in training are permitted with certified trainers. - Dog obedience and training programs are highly recommended.
+4-39) - Service animals in training are permitted with certified trainers.

+Dog obedience and training programs are highly recommended.